Dr Katarzyna Chalaczkiewicz-Ladna

 She provided consultancy services to Milieu Ltd in the field of compliance assessment, in relation to financial law Directives.

-In 2014, she spent a few months on a scholarship at the Max Planck Institute for Comparative and International Private Law in Hamburg, Germany.
+In 2014 and 2023 Katarzyna was on a scholarship at the Max Planck Institute for Comparative and International Private Law in Hamburg, Germany.

 Her masters thesis: ‘Challenging the resolutions of the shareholders’ meeting in the Polish and German Public limited company’ received 2nd prize at the Faculty of Law and Administration, University of Adam Mickiewicz in 2008 and 1st prize for the best dissertation on company law, organised by the Polish Commercial Law Review Journal in 2008.

-Katarzyna is part of the Corporate and Financial Law research group.
+Katarzyna is part of the Corporate and Financial Law research group and the Just Transitions Research Cluster.